Escheat

-Escheat /ᵻsˈtʃiːt/ (from Latin excidere 'fall away') is a common law doctrine that transfers the real property of a person who has died without heirs to the crown or state.
+Escheat /ᵻsˈtʃiːt/ (from Latin excidere 'fall away') is a common law doctrine that transfers the real property of a person who has died without heirs to the government, or in the United Kingdom, crown.
 It serves to ensure that property is not left in "limbo" without recognized ownership.
 It originally applied to a number of situations where a legal interest in land was destroyed by operation of law, so that the ownership of the land reverted to the immediately superior feudal lord.

 Etymology

 The term "escheat" derives ultimately from the Latin ex-cadere, to "fall-out", via mediaeval French escheoir.
 The sense is of a feudal estate in land falling-out of the possession by a tenant into the possession of the lord.

 "Escheat" may also, rarely, be referred to by the shortened form "cheat".
 The common term "cheat" for unethical or rule-breaking behavior evolved from this term, although the legal term does not carry any of that meaning.